G2P-Connect/specs/api/README.md

 ```
 sudo npm install -g swagger-cli
 ```
-2. Generate the resolved OpenAPI definition file
+2. Generate the resolved OpenAPI definition file <br>
     a.
-Go to the root directory of this project <br>
+Go to the root directory of this repository i.e specs/ <br>
     b.
 Run the swagger-build.cmd file <br>
     b.
 Alternatively, Run the following command for each index file in api/endpoints folder. for e.g., <br>